Low Back Pain

 - Heavy manual labor

-Pain is usually restricted to the low back.
-It can get worse with back motion, sitting, standing, bending, and twisting.
-If a nerve is irritated, the pain may spread into the buttock or leg on the affected side.
-Muscle weakness or numbness may occur.
+The back pain may be constant or come and go.
+It may be worse with motion, sitting, standing, bending, and twisting.
+If a nerve is irritated, the pain may spread into the buttock or leg on one side.
+Muscle weakness or numbness may also occur.

 When Should I Call My Doctor?

-- Is worse at night or worse when you lie down
+- Pain that is worse at night or when you lie down

-- Numbness, weakness, or tingling in your buttocks, genitals, or legs
+- Numbness, weakness, or tingling in the buttocks, genitals, or legs

 - Loss of bowel or bladder control